ciankc/REMtrack/README.md

 Data was collected over 21 nights, with each night yielding between 2 and 3 REM cycles.
 After examining the Muse headband EEG results, REM sleep was identified and labeled for the IMU data.
 By subsampling the data, I was able to get 420 total samples of 512 time steps (500 ms) each.
 This resulted in 294 training, 63 validation, 63 test samples with a 70-15-15 split.

 Running the ConvLSTM with a batch size of 256, loss function of sparse categorical crossentropy, an 'adam' optimizer, and training for 5 epochs, I was able to achieve an accuracy and mean f1 score of 0.9206.
 This beats our desired threshold of 90% accuracy and indicates a successful project.
-The confusion matrix is as follows: [[30  0] [ 5 28]]
+The confusion matrix is as follows: [[30  0] [ 5 28]].
+With five false negatives, our model is incorrectly determining that IMU data from some parts of REM sleep is actually during regular sleep.
+This may be because of variations in eye movement or pauses that may occur during rapid-eye movement.

 #### Future Directions